vvaidy/Qo-DL/README.md

 - tracktotal
 - year

+The tracktotal field won't be written to mp3s, instead, the track total will be written to the track field.
+Ex: (current_track)/(total_tracks)

 Misc:
-- The largest available size album covers are fetched (600x600).
 - If a digital booklet is available, it will be downloaded and put in its respective album folder.
+- Video goodies must be purchased.
+Qobuz-DL can't get them for you (API returns "None" when requesting).
-- Downloaded FLACs are put in the "Qobuz-DL Downloads" folder.
+- Downloaded tracks are put in the "Qobuz-DL Downloads" folder.
 Ex.
-(Qobuz-DL Dir)\\Qobuz-DL Downloads\\(albumartist) - (albumtitle)\\FLACs
+(Qobuz-DL Dir)\\Qobuz-DL Downloads\\(albumartist) - (albumtitle)\\(tracks)
 - Any specials characters that Windows doesn't support in filenames are replaced with "-" (except "<" & ">" for now).
 - If an album folder needs to be made, but already exists, it and its contents will be deleted.
 - If a track is unavailable for streaming because of right owner restrictions, it will be skipped (some record labels disallow streaming of their music).
+- If the following files exists in the current working dir, they'll be deleted: (1-100).flac/.mp3, cover.jpg, booklet.pdf.
+This is to avoid any filename clashes.

 If you need to get in touch: Sorrow#5631